20 Reasons Why You Visit and Love India Travel

 18. India experiences six cool seasons: summer, autumn, winter, spring, monsoon, and winter.

 19. The name “India” comes from the Indus River.
-India is also called ‘Bharat,’ which is where the earliest settlers made their homes.
-The Indus valley is one of the world’s first urban civilizations.
+India is called ‘Bharat,’ where the earliest settlers made their homes.
+The Indus Valley is one of the world’s first urban civilizations.

 20. India has the third-largest military force in the world.
-Although it is one of the strongest forces in the world, India still does not attack any other country.
+Although it is one of the strongest forces, India does not attack any other country.

 Is India expensive to visit?

 It depends on you.
-If you want to travel in luxury, it will be very expensive.
+Traveling in luxury will be very expensive.
 However, low-cost travel is available in many cities.

 How long do you need to travel to India?

-It takes many months/a few years to travel all over India.
-However, if you want to travel to prominent places in India (such as Delhi, Agra, and Rajasthan), this trip will end in 7 to 8 days.
+Traveling all over India takes many months/a few years.
+However, if you want to visit prominent places in India (such as Delhi, Agra, and Rajasthan), this trip will take 7 to 8 days.

 Is India safe to travel to?